lenglengling/Sentiment-Analysis-on-Yelp-Review/README.md

 Transformer models have vastly advanced the study of natural language understanding.
 In this project, we are able to implement and compare BERT and XLNet on sentiment analysis.
 More Transformer-based models have been developed to either become the new SOTA, such as RoBERTa, XLNet, GPT-3, T5, or to speed up inference like DistilBERT.

-Please read the code if you are interested in details: https://github.com/lenglengling/Sentiment-Analysis-on-Yelp-Review/blob/main/Sentiment%20Yelp.ipynb.
+Please cehck the code if you are interested in details: https://github.com/lenglengling/Sentiment-Analysis-on-Yelp-Review/blob/main/Sentiment%20Yelp.ipynb.

 #### References